Resource Overview

 Students will:

-• Analyze historical and contemporary instances of antisemitism in order to understand how antisemitism has morphed in the modern era.
+• Define and analyze historical and contemporary antisemitism in order to understand how antisemitism has morphed in the modern era.

-• Describe how classic forms of antisemitism have influenced and find expression in the new antisemitism.
+• Assess how historical forms of antisemitism have influenced and find expression in current manifestations of antisemitism.

-• Explain how antisemitism may sometimes be related to white nationalism.
+• Explain how antisemitism may sometimes be related to political, racial, or religious ideologies.

-• Identify the features of the “new antisemitism,” including Holocaust denial and distortion and demonization of Israel.
+• Identify current features of antisemitism including Holocaust denial and distortion, and demonization of Israel.

-• Reflect on the skills and dispositions needed to respond effectively to antisemitism and other forms of bias.
+• Reflect on the skills and dispositions needed to respond effectively to antisemitism.

 1. Learn and Confirm Chart–Similar to a KWL chart, a tool to help students track ongoing learning throughout the unit